alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 - AR and BM- running some ASG workshops and went along to the meeting to talk about my experience with running similar workshops last year
 - Continuing to support AS with getting up and running
 - Gave SB an overview of my role as she gets started
+  - EK - Thanks for supporting our new starters.
+Great team work! 🌟

 #### Who helped you this week?

 - SM, MOG and AS with helping to shape the fellows programme
+  - EK - Let's talk more about this as I think this needs careful planning.

 #### What did you achieve?

 - Almost finalised onboarding handbook
+  - EK - please remind me to read it if I have not done so by our next meeting.
 - Started prepping slides for Turing Way talk with AS in a few weeks
+  - EK - You can reuse the slides on Zenodo so don't start from scratch - [here is the zenodo archive of all talks, etc](https://zenodo.org/search?page=1&size=20&q=turing%20way%202022&sort=bestmatch)
-- Started finalising plans for fellows programme and whent to kick off
+- Started finalising plans for fellows programme and went to kick off
 - Sent out monthly newsletter

 #### What did you struggle with?
 - Need to get speaker information still to update the event for May's knowledge share and get them to attend a prep meeting- think the lesson here is not having 4 speakers every time!
+  - EK - can you start to plan more in advance maybe?
+And start standardising this process so it is easy to send emails from templates, etc.

 #### What would you like to work on next week?
 - Have enquired about a synthetic data speaker but no response yet so will need to change
+  - EK - there are folks at the turing that do this.
+Ask AB about this as we had someone talk about synthetic data at a TPS coffee last year.
 - Have slides finished for TTW talk with AS on the 31st
 - Prepare for May Knowledge Share
 - Start pulling together final preparations for Roche data science meeting in June